National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ![Enclave homepage.](images/onboarding/fig-onboarding-070-enclave-homepage.png){#fig-onboarding-070-enclave-homepage fig-alt="Enclave homepage"}

-When you log into the Enclave, you will be presented with the home page and left sidebar.
+When you log into the N3C Data Enclave, you will be presented with the home page and left sidebar.
 These two sections give launching points into Enclave content.
 The home page has three categories of links: Educational Resources, Administrative Resources, and Data Analysis and Result Export Resources, along with a small dashboard of summary counts.
 The best way to learn about the resources on the homepage is to hover over the links to view a short description, and also to just explore the links to see where they go.